 Over to You

 Are you a real estate agent who uses LinkedIn to generate leads?
-We would love to hear your strategies or questions in the comments below.
+We would love to hear your social media tips or questions in the comments below.